The Essential Primer on Cybersecurity Supply Chain Risk Management for Your Business

 The introduction of cybersecurity threats into supply chains can occur in numerous ways.
 Counterfeit products or components can enter the supply chain, deceiving buyers and potentially introducing vulnerabilities.

 Hardware or software may be delivered with malware intentionally embedded by malicious actors aiming to disrupt operations or steal data.
-Additionally, malware can be inserted into products post-delivery during maintenance or service processes, posing ongoing risks to users.
+Malware can also be inserted into products post-delivery during maintenance or service processes, posing ongoing risks to users.

 Another significant risk is the delivery of hardware or software that includes unwanted or undocumented functionalities.
-This can lead to unauthorized access or data leakage, further complicating the security landscape.
+This can lead to unauthorized access or data leakage, further complicating the security environment.

 Insider threats, which include both adversarial and non-adversarial actions, are another source of risk.
 Employees or contractors with access to sensitive systems and data can unintentionally or intentionally cause significant damage.

-Additionally, poor quality manufacturing, development, maintenance, or disposal practices can compromise the security and integrity of products, thereby affecting the entire supply chain.
+Poor quality manufacturing, development, maintenance, or disposal practices can also compromise the security and integrity of products, thereby affecting the entire supply chain.

 Supply chain disruptions due to logistical issues, political instability, or natural disasters can further exacerbate these vulnerabilities.
 These disruptions lead to increased risks of theft or alteration of system data.